 Richard G. Hildreth, law

-Judith Raiskin, women’s and gender studies
+Judith Raiskin, women's, gender, and sexuality studies

 Richard A. Sundt, history of art and architecture